Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/README.md

 **This is why developers should architect and design software solutions with maintainability in mind.**

 This is why I decided to create this content - to present how software development is strongly related to DevOps and security (which is called DevSevOps).
 I collected information from many different great sources which I listed in each section of this article.
 I am using Azure DevOps as a tool to maintain the best DevOps practices.
 I hope you will find it helpful and interesting.
-Source code for the Web API application and Azure ARM templates is available [here in this repository](https://github.com/Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/tree/master/src).
+Source code for the Web API application and Azure ARM templates are available [here in this repository on my GitHub](https://github.com/Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/tree/master/src).

 *If you like this content, please give it a star!*
 ![github-start.png](assets/github-start2.png)